 1 The Visual Artists Rights Act of 1990 amended section 107 by adding the reference to section 106A.
 Pub.
 L. No. 101-650, 104 Stat.
 5089, 5132.
 In 1992, section 107 was also amended to add the last sentence.
 Pub.
 L. No. 102-492, 106 Stat.
 3145.

 What does “fair use” mean?
-Here are several useful online tutorials and videos that help explain what fair use is, and isn’t.
+Here are several useful online tutorials, videos, and infographics that help explain what fair use is, and isn’t.

 Stanford Center for the Internet and Society– CIS Fair Use Legal Experts Answer Fair Use Questions